om2-ws22/website/docs/programming-toolkit.md

 This section contains an overview about the programming toolkit you will need for our course.

-You will simply need to:
+You will need to:

-1. Install [Anaconda](anaconda) (includes Python and some toolkits)
+1. Uninstall your old version of Anaconda and install the latest version of [Anaconda](anaconda) (includes Python and some toolkits)
 2. Install [Visual Studio Code](vscode) (a code editor)
 3. Create an acount at [GitHub](github) (for software development and version control)

-Please read the following instructions about Anaconda and Visual Studio Code.
+Please read the following instructions.

 ---